xlepotato/Blackjack/README.md

 <!-- PROJECT LOGO -->
 <br />
 <div align="center">
-<h3 align="center">Blackjack CLI Game</h3>
+<h2 align="center">Blackjack Game</h2>

   <p align="center">
-    A command-line interface (CLI) implementation of the classic casino card game Blackjack. <br />
+    A command-line interface (CLI) implementation of the classic casino card game, Blackjack. <br />
-    It allows players to play Blackjack against a computer dealer.
+    Fight against a computer dealer today and strive to get a hand closest to 21!
     <br />
     <br />
     <a href="#about-the-project"><strong>Explore the docs »</strong></a>